Best Fitness Watches

 Setting your goals and your motivation will give you clarity on how to best use your fitness watch.
 Once you have these clearly laid out, you can select the proper fitness watch for your needs and goals.
 As many coaches will tell you, winners keep score.

-Your fitness watch helps you keep score against your daily progress.
+Your fitness watch helps you keep score on your daily progress.
 Don’t only compare yesterday to today.
 Set benchmarks such as 30 or 90 days to see where the real progress is.
 Use that to motivate yourself and set new, more challenging goals.

 And if you find yourself stuck, find a support group (either in person or online) to share your goals and results with.
 Accountability partners, coaches, and friends are important factors in any successful fitness regime.

-Q: What do fitness watches do?
+q: What do fitness watches do?

 Most fitness watches are equipped with GPS and can also remember routes and trails for training metrics.
-A rudimentary heart rate monitor and calorie tracker also help maximize workout output by keeping you on track for cardio workout.
+A rudimentary heart rate monitor and calorie tracker also help maximize workout output by keeping you on track for a cardio workout.

-Some fitness watches have a sleep tracker, perspiration, skin temperature and blood oxygen levels.
+Some fitness watches have a sleep tracker, perspiration, skin temperature, and blood oxygen levels.

-Q: What does a sleep tracker do?
+q: What does a sleep tracker do?